MicrosoftDocs/azure-docs/articles/advisor/advisor-get-started.md

 View recommendation details – such as the recommended actions and impacted resources – and the solution options, including postponing or dismissing a recommendation.

-1. To display a specific list of recommendations, click a category tile.
-Recommendations appear below the selected tile.

-1. To review details of a recommendation, including the affected resources, click the **Description** link for it.
+1. To review details of a recommendation, including the affected resources, open the recommendation list for a category and then click the **Description** link for a specific recommendation.
 The following screenshot shows a **Reliability** recommendation details page.

    ![Advisor view recommendation details](./media/advisor-get-started/advisor-score-reliability-recommendation-page2.png)

+Alternatively, go directly to the configuration page for an affected resource by clicking the **Impacted resources** link for the recommendation.

 1. To see action details, click a **Recommended actions** link.
 The Azure page where you can act opens.
 Alternatively, open a page to the affected resources to take the recommended action (the two pages may be the same).
 The recommendation may necessitate you learning more about the affected configuration; to do so, open the **Learn more** link on the recommended action page, or at the top of the recommendations details page.

 1. You can postpone the recommendation.

    ![Advisor postpone recommendation](./media/advisor-get-started/advisor-recommendation-postpone2.png)

    You can't dismiss the recommendation without certain privileges.
-For information on permissions, see [Advisor Cost recommendations](permissions.md).
+For information on permissions, see [Permissions in Azure Advisor](permissions.md).

 ## Manage subscriptions and Advisor rules

-You can choose to include or exclude specific subscriptions for Advisor recommendations.
-You can also set Advisor compute rules.
+You can exclude subscriptions or resources, such as 'test' resources, from Advisor recommendations.
+You can also set Advisor compute rules for VM sizing recommendations.

 > [!NOTE]
 > To change subscriptions or Advisor compute rules, you must be a subscription Owner.
 If you do not have the required permissions, the option is disabled in the user interface.
-For information on permissions, see [Advisor Cost recommendations](permissions.md).
+For information on permissions, see [Permissions in Azure Advisor](permissions.md).

 ### Resources (subscriptions)